 Just up from Caves Beach is a magnificent coastal walk to Pinny Beach.
 You’ll also discover a hidden slice of paradise at Spoon Rock Bay, which has a perfect sheltered beach to explore.
 Please note this beach is not patrolled.

 Catherine Hill Bay Beach is home to the Catherine Hill Bay Surf Life Saving Club.
 This beach is situated in the historic town of Catherine Hill Bay that was named after a schooner that ran aground here in 1867.
 A few years later coal was discovered and the miners cottages that you can still see were the first buildings erected.
 The beach still has the jetty, where the coal was loaded onto ships, that makes for an interesting and unusual backdrop to photos.

 At Catherine Hill Bay Beach there are toilets, BBQ’s and a small kiosk.

 Redhead Beach is home to the Redhead Surf Life Saving Club.
 This beach is a great for swimming, surfing or fishing.
 The rips can be strong here so make sure you swim between the flags.
 There is a 100 year old shark tower on the beach that gives great photo opportunities.
 Redhead Beach can be a great place to watch whales migrating during May to November.

-Behind the beach is a wooden boardwalk that takes you on a bush walking track.
-There is also Webb Park where the kids can have a play.
+Behind the beach is a wooden boardwalk that takes you on a bush walking track that leads all the way down to the ducks.
+This walk is called Owens Walk, Redhead.
+There is also an amazing playground called Webb Park where the kids can have a play.

 At Redhead Beach there are toilets, indoor and outdoor showers and a kiosk and if you head to Webb Park there are BBQ’s and picnic tables